 Once upon a time, I had lots of shoes.
 Lots and lots of shoes.
 Dress shoes.
 Business heels.
 Casual shoes.
 Beach shoes.
 Winter boots.
 And so on . . .

-Since 2002, just after we moved onto Que Tal, I’ve only had three pairs of shoes at any one time.
-Okay, I also have a pair of sailing boots that double as fin booties.
-So maybe you could say I have four pairs.
+Since 2002, just after we moved onto Que Tal, I have had three pairs of shoes at any one time.
+Okay, I also had a pair of sailing boots that doubled as fin booties.
+So maybe you could say I had four pairs.
 Ditto for Dave.

-But I do get asked about what shoes I/we have and what do I recommend, so here goes:
+But I do get asked about what shoes I/we had and what do I recommend.

-Up until the very last pair that I bought, I always wore the Newport H2; my latest pair is the Whisper model.
+Up until the very last pair that I bought, I always wore the Newport H2.
+My latest pair was the Whisper model.
 Dave also wears the Newport H2’s.

-All of the models with “H2” are designed to go in and out of the water (perfect for wading to/from the dinghy, walking on the beach, etc.); several other models such as the Whisper are as well.
+All of the models with “H2” are designed to go in and out of the water.
+They are perfect for wading to/from the dinghy, walking on the beach, etc. Several other models such as the Whisper, are as well.
 They don’t stretch out when wet, get moldy or create blisters when worn wet on a hike.
 They’re great when wading in places without a nice sandy bottom.

-Almost all Keen sandals are what are called “hiking sandals” meaning that they have the support needed for all but the most rugged hiking — and we certainly put them to the test while cruising the Sea of Cortez.
+Almost all Keen sandals are what are called “hiking sandals.”
+That means that they have the support needed for all but the most rugged hiking.
+And we certainly put them to the test while cruising the Sea of Cortez.
 The soles are thick and thorn-resistent — a quality I came to value after taking a simple walk in Baja with Crocs.
 Pretty much every single one of those thorns came right through the sole.

-Back in 2004/5, several cruising friends recommended the Keen Newport H2’s to me after that thorn incident with the Crocs, but I resisted for over a year due to the cost.
+Back in 2004/5, several cruising friends. recommended the Keen Newport H2’s to me after that thorn incident with the Crocs.
+I resisted for over a year due to the cost.
 Nearly $100 for a pair of sandals??!!?
-I finally broke down and bought a pair when I realized that the cheapies only lasted a few weeks with the abuse I gave them (shoes today, it seems, generally aren’t designed for people who walk just about everywhere).
-I’ve decided that Keens actually are a good deal: a pair lasts me 6 to 9 months of pretty much constant wear and then becomes my paint shoes!
+I finally broke down and bought a pair when I realized that the cheapies only lasted a few weeks with the abuse I gave them.
+Shoes today, it seems, generally aren’t designed for people who walk just about everywhere).
+I’ve decided that Keens actually are a good deal.
+A pair lasted me 6 to 9 months of pretty much constant wear and then becomes my paint shoes!

 One thing that I particularly like is what I can “field repairability.”
 If anything in the sandal fails, it tends to be the stiching that holds the woven fabric (almost webbing) to the neoprene lining, and the shoes get loose — but not unwearable.
 A bit of dental floss or sail thread and a needle, and they’re good as new again.

-I’ve never had the shock cord lacing break, but if it did it could be tied back together . . . and we always have spare shock cord on board if we needed to replace it.
-The repairability was critical when we were in the Sea of Cortez, Mexico and there were no shoe stores nearby . . . and the ones in the bigger towns only carried “dressy” sandals for women, not walking sandals.
+I’ve never had the shock cord lacing break.Bbut if it did it could be tied back together . . . and we always have spare shock cord on board if we needed to replace it.
+The repairability was critical when we were in the Sea of Cortez, Mexico and there were no shoe stores nearby.
+And the ones in the bigger towns only carried “dressy” sandals for women, not walking sandals.
 Other sandals that tend to fail when the uppers pull out of the sole are not nearly as easy to repair.

 It used to be that you could find Keens online for 25 to 30% less than in stores, but that’s pretty much gone away now — although if you wear an odd size or are willing to live with an unusual color, you may find a pair at 10% off.
 I buy mine from Amazon due to the huge color/size selection: